How to Install Debian 12 on VMware Workstation 17

 Step 4

-From this window, you can configure the type and version of the operating system you will install on the virtual computer.
-First, select the Linux option and select Debian 12.x 64-bit from the options listed in the Version section, then click Next.
+From this window, you need to select the operating system type for the virtual computer.
+Therefore, you need to configure the OS version here.
+First, select the Linux option.
+Then, choose Debian 12.x 64-bit from the Version section.

 Choosing Linux / Debian 10.x 64 Bit